gizwits-docs/gizwits-docs/source/en-us/AppDev/iOSPushNotification.md

 BPushModeDevelopment: Set Baidu push notification in development environment

-When the environment set above matches the current running environment of the APP, the push notification will take effect.
+When the environment set above matches the current running environment of the App, the push notification will take effect.

 ![iOS Push Notification](../../../assets/en-us/AppDev/AppFrame/ios/push/48.png)